shanekeran/dawg/README.md

 - Have the ability to sort products alphabetically and by price.
 - View the current total of shopping bag at any time and have the option to update or delete items.
 - Be able to create an account to save shipping information and view previous orders.
-- Contact dawg incase I have any questions or concerns.
+- Contact dawg in case I have any questions or concerns.
 - Easily recover my password in the likely event that I forget it.

 *As a site owner, I want to*